1920 Nebi Musa riots: 4–7 April 1920, Old City

 By 10:30 a.m. on Sunday, 4 April 1920, 60,000–70,000 Arabs had congregated in the city square for the Nebi Musa festival, and groups had been attacking Jews in the Old City's alleys for over an hour.
 A speech marked by anti-Zionist rhetoric was delivered by Amin al-Husayni from the balcony of the Arab Club.
 Musa al-Husayni, his uncle, the mayor, was also with him and spoke from the municipal building's balcony in similar terms.
-According however to testimony given by Fayyad al-Bakri to the Palin Commission, the rioting began when the Hebron banner he was holding while standing in Jaffa Street outside the Crédit Lyonnais Bank, was spat on by a Jew and when the latter was pushed away, Jewish bystanders began throwing stones.
+According to testimony given by Fayyad al-Bakri to the Palin Commission, however, the rioting began when the Hebron banner he was holding while standing on Jaffa Street outside the Crédit Lyonnais Bank was spat on by a Jew and when the latter was pushed away, Jewish bystanders began throwing stones.

 The editor of the newspaper Suriya al-Janubia (Southern Syria), Aref al-Aref, another Arab Club member, delivered a speech on horseback at the Jaffa Gate.
 The nature of his speech is disputed.
 According to Benny Morris, he said "If we don't use force against the Zionists and against the Jews, we will never be rid of them", while Bernard Wasserstein wrote "he seems to have co-operated with the police, and there is no evidence that he actively instigated violence".
 In fact, Wasserstein adds, "Zionist intelligence reports of this period are unanimous in stressing that he spoke repeatedly against violence".

 The crowd reportedly shouted "Independence!
 Independence!" and "Palestine is our land, the Jews are our dogs!"
 Arab police joined in applause, and violence started.
 The local Arab population ransacked the Jewish Quarter of Jerusalem.
 The Torath Chaim Yeshiva was raided, and Torah scrolls were torn and thrown on the floor, and the building then set alight.
 During the next three hours, 160 Jews were injured.

 Khalil al-Sakakini witnessed the eruption of violence in the Old City: